dietmarja/LLM-Elements/model_evaluation/readme_evaluation_01.md

 <h1 align="center">Model Evaluation (i) </h1>

 The program evaluation_01.ipynb in this folder performs fine-tuning and evaluation of a pre-trained BERT model on a custom text binary classification dataset (text_classification_data.csv).
-Accuracy is used as an evalution metrics.
-The data is available here and can easily be edited or extended.
-Clearly, the dataset is too small for a maningful evaluation.
-Its purpose here is to illustrate how a pretrained LLM can be evaluated.
+Accuracy is used as an evaluation metric.
+The data is available here and can be easily be edited or extended.
+For a meaningful evaluation the dataset is too small.
+Its purpose  is to illustrate how a pretrained LLM can be evaluated.
 Next is breakdown of the what evaluation_01.ipynb does:

 * Installation and Uninstallation of Dependencies:
   + The program installs necessary libraries (transformers, datasets, and evaluate).